Principles for Sustainable Insurance

 For more information please see:

-• Purpose statement (page 9)
+- Purpose statement (page 8)

-• Chair’s statement (pages 4 and 5)
+- Chair’s statement (pages 4 and 5)

-• Group Chief Executive’s review (page 6 and 7)
+- Group Chief Executive’s review (page 6 and 7)

-• Underwriting review (pages 14 to 19)
+- Underwriting review (pages 16 to 20)

-• Chair’s Statement (pages 4 and 5)
+- Chair’s statement (pages 4 and 5)

-• Group Chief Executive’s review (pages 6 and 7)
+- Group Chief Executive’s review (pages 6 and 7)

-• Underwriting review (pages 14 to 19)
+- Underwriting review (pages 16 to 20)

-• TCFD report (pages 49 to 64)
+- TCFD report (pages 46 to 57)

-• Underwriting Committee report (pages 96 and 98)
+- Underwriting Committee report (pages 88 and 89)

 Claims management

 Our experienced team of claims specialists is well-equipped with specific knowledge of our diverse product lines.
 We have high levels of expertise that allow us to effectively manage and thoroughly investigate any loss our clients may sustain.
-Our goal is to ensure timely and equitable claims resolution for our clients.
+Our goal is to ensure timely, accurate and equitable claims resolution for our clients.

 For more information please see:

-• Business review – Net claims (page 19)
+- Business review – Net claims (page 20)

-• TCFD report (pages 49 to 64)
+- TCFD report (pages 46 to 57)

 Sales and marketing

-We are fully committed to supporting a ‘broker market’ and to maintaining a strong working relationship with the largest global broking firms, as well as with independent brokers, who distribute our products.
+We are fully committed to supporting a ‘broker market’ and maintaining a strong working relationship with the largest global broking firms, as well as with independent brokers, who distribute our products.
 We seek to engage with our clients and their brokers to provide relevant and targeted risk solutions based on a sustainable strategy and business model.

 For more information please see:

-• Purpose statement (page 9)
+- Purpose statement (page 8)

 Investment management